Available with Location Referencing license.

 You can create the UPDM schema in a file geodatabase and load all the required data.
 Once the data is loaded, you can migrate your linear referencing system (LRS) to a multiuser geodatabase.

-If you want to model your own LRS geodatabase using UPDM or an out-of-the-box data model, you will need to create an LRS, create LRS events, and load event data with the Append Events geoprocessing tool using that model.
+You can model your own LRS geodatabase using UPDM or an out-of-the-box data model, which requires you to create an LRS, create LRS events, and load event data using the Append Events tool using that model.

 Modeling an LRS geodatabase is an involved process and recommended only for persons with experience.